Grab a Free Top on Orders $200+ With Code FREETOP

 Let’s explore the similarities and differences between nearsighted vs. farsighted vision and learn what causes each one.
 Then we’ll look at how to treat them so you can live your best life and make sure your dominant eye has clear vision.

-When you have normal vision, light enters your eye through the cornea, pupil, and lens.
-These layers help to focus the light on the light-sensitive retina, which lies at the back of the eye.
-The retina connects to the optic nerve, which sends a signal to your brain — which then produces the images you see.
+When you have normal vision, light rays enter your eye through the cornea, pupil, and lens.
+These layers help direct light to your retina at the back of the eye.
+The retina connects to the optic nerve, which sends a signal to your brain.
+Your brain then produces the images you see.

 So, how do you tell whether you have nearsighted vs. farsighted vision?
 Let’s find out.